0xAX/asm/content/asm_2.md

 Sum is correct
 ```

 Now let's go through the source code of our program.
-First of all there is the `.data` section with three constants:
+First of all there is the `.data` section with three variables:

 - `num1`
 - `num2`
 - `msg`

 The entry point of our program is the `_start` symbol.
-In the beginning of the source code of our program we transfer the values of the `num1` and `num2` to the general purpose registers `rax` and `rbx`.
+In the beginning of the source code of our program we put the values of the `num1` and `num2` to the general purpose registers `rax` and `rbx`.
 After this we can use the `add` instruction to get the sum of these two values.
 The result of the sum will be stored in the `rax` register.

-We got the sum of two our numeric values.
-According to the description of our program, now we must compare it with the predefined number.
+According to the description of our program, now we have to compare the sum of two numbers with the predefined number.
 We do it with the `cmp` instruction.
 At this point we have two ways to go.
 The first one - we jump to the `.exit` label if the value of the `rax` (that stores sum of the `num1` and `num2` values) is not equal to `150`.
 If the sum is equal to `150`, we jump to the `.correctSum` label.

 The source code of the both `.correctSum` and `.exit` sub-routines should be familiar to us.
 They both do very similar what we already have seen in the previous chapter.
 The `.correctSum` sub-routine prints the string from the `msg` to the screen.
 The `.exit` sub-routine provides us graceful exit from our program.